benrau87/doubletap/README.md

 This script will be stored under /opt/doubletap-git and the pathing will be set

-If needed you can change the template folder output location and default interface in doubletap.py
+If needed, you can change the template folder output location and default interface in doubletap.py

 Just run doubletap-git 192.168.1.1 192.168.1.2 ...